 Jack went to knock on the door, but it opened at the same pace as he tried to knock.
-His hand instead colliding with another individual’s chest, confused he let it remain on the man’s chest.
+His hand instead collided with another individual’s chest; confused, he let it remain on the man’s chest.
 He stared at it as Rebecca watched from above.
-A snort sounded from the man and Jack looked up.
+A snort sounded from the man, and Jack looked up.

 “After you, potentially aggressive behemoth.”
 Rebecca laughed and walked past Jack.